 Martin Luther is thought to be the brain behind the concept of early education.
 During his time, most people could not read and write, and Luther believed this led to weak families and communities.

 One of the main disadvantages of illiteracy, Luther believed, was that people (and children) could not read and understand the Bible.
-So he argued that children should be taught to read the Bible from an early age, so they could grow up and become valuable members of society.
+So he argued that children should be taught to read the Bible from an early age to grow up and become valuable members of society.

-The concept of early education was thus born and many individuals that came next added their own thoughts and methodology to it.
+, the concept of early education was thus born, and many individuals who came next added their own thoughts and methodology.

 John Amos Comenius writes the first children’s picture book

 John Amos Comenius — who was born a few years after Luther died — had a significant impact on early education approaches.
 Unlike Luther, Comenius’ focus was on sensory exploration instead of reading.
-He believed children learn the best using pictures and so became the first person to write a children’s picture book.
+He believed children learn the best-using pictures and became the first person to write a children’s picture book.
 Pretty cool, right?